tachyond2/awesome-forum/app_build_flow.md

 more reusable for if we wanna display lists of post realted to user not thread

 # feature: add new post

+# bulid forum page
+route configuration
+UI composition
+prepare our data for this page